arapbii/arapbii/README.md

-I am a Software Engineer with over 11 years of experiance in Digital Payment space.
+I am a Software Engineer with over 11 years of experience in Digital Payment space.
-I am currently expanding my knowledge on cloud infrastructure (Azure).
-I am also currently refreshing my Python Skills.
+I am currently expanding my knowledge on Cloud Infrastructure (Azure) and also refreshing my Python Skills.